mcanthony/tonic-image-builder/docs/api/LookupTable.md

 Add a new control point and return its corresponding index while rebuilding the full index map.

-A control point should be composed of 4 fields x, r, g and b with a number between 0 and 1.
+A control point should be composed of four fields x, r, g and b with a number between 0 and 1.

 ```js
 var xrgb = {